JorgeLGonzalez/dungeon_crawl_p2p/README.md

 But for now, lets generate walls vs floors (just diff color boxes for now).
 And lets create the diff room architects.
 We can add exit and amulet and player.

-- [x] text on health bar
-  - [x] health to left
-  - [x] health points x/10 to right
-  - [x] update health points text
-  - [x] use custom font on both web and mac
-  - [x] re-arrange to have parent container with text and bars as children
-  - [x] center the whole thing
-  - [x] experiment using UI instead of sprites/transforms
-- [x] tool tips to show monster name and health
-  - [x] only show when monster is in player's FOV
-  - [x] Do we want to show current health on monster or max?
-Showing max for now
-- [x] map revealer debug key
-- [ ] zoom in/out
-  - [ ] HUD should not change.
-Does this mean a different camera or?
 - [ ] only show other player when in FOV
 - [ ] reorg game project to be feature based. core, player, monster, dungeon, etc...
   - [ ] Look into plugins.
 Probably each top module should be a plugin that adds systems, events etc